Spells (novel): Plot summary

 The next day, Laurel tells Tamani and Shar—another sentry—about the trolls and Klea.
 Tamani warns her not to trust Klea, even if she did save Laurel's life.
 He helps her clean the cabin, which has become dusty from months of inoccupancy, and they almost kiss.
 David is absent from school the next morning, and Laurel panics until he shows up and suggests they skip their afternoon classes, and takes her for a picnic.
 When she comes home, she finds an invitation to the festival of Samhain and a note from Tamani saying he'll escort her.
 On the morning of November 1, Laurel lies to David about going to Chelsea's and meets Tamani in the forest.
 He takes her to a ballet performed by Summer faeries and Laurel insists Tamani join her in the box for Fall faeries, which he agrees to, despite his discomfort.
 Laurel is dismayed to see that all the other Fall faerie women are still in bloom.
-The ballet is, Tamani explains, the ‘original' version of A Midsummer Night's Dream.
+The ballet is, Tamani explains, the 'original' version of A Midsummer Night's Dream.
 When the ballet is over, Laurel stands to clap, but Tamani tells her that since Summer faeries are below her station, she should clap sitting down.
 She ignores him.
 After the ballet, Tamani takes Laurel to a green, where everyone sits around to chat, eat and engage in revelries—which Tamani explains are essentially just hook-ups and orgies.
-Marriage—called ‘handfasting'—only exists in Avalon to raise seedlings.
+Marriage—called 'handfasting'—only exists in Avalon to raise seedlings.

 Tamani asks Laurel if she would like to ask him to dance, as he cannot ask her outright, and though annoyed by the continued social barrier between them, does ask him.
 They dance, and Tamani kisses her.
 She kisses him back for a moment before pushing him away, and he refuses to apologise, instead saying he loves her.
 He accuses Laurel of not wanting him in her human life and she demands he take her back home.
 At the gate, Shar tells them that they have a visitor: David.
 Tamani learns Laurel lied to David about where she was that day and exclaims he feels special.
-When Laurel becomes angry, he tells her to say she doesn't love him, and when she can't, asks her to simply love him instead.
+When Laurel becomes angry, he tells her to say she does not love him, and when she cannot, asks her to simply love him instead.
 David approaches them, at which point Tamani kisses Laurel again so David sees.
 Laurel, furious, yells at Tamani to leave.
 David, angry that Laurel lied, and suspicious of what exists between her and Tamani, says he doesn't want to see her for a while.